Yelfive/md-notes/en/Others/Terminology-Acronym.md

         Stores don’t have to be write-consistent, nor do different replicas have to be mutually consistent all the time.
     - Eventual consistency
         Stores exhibit consistency at some later point (e.g., lazily at read time).

+1. POJO: Plain Old Java Object, initially denoted a Java object which does not follow any of the major Java object models, conventions, or frameworks.^[[POJO wikipedia](https://en.wikipedia.org/wiki/Plain_old_Java_object)]